Glucosepane: α-Dicarbonyl trap

 One method attempted to inhibit glucosepane formation is to use an α-dicarbonyl trap molecule, aminoguanidine (AG).
 AG reacts with the α-dicarbonyl intermediate with a higher affinity than arginine, thus blocking the cross-link.
 While this method has been seen to have some success, it did not greatly interfere with the normal aging of rats.

 Thiazolium salts

 Another method that has been investigated is the use of thiazolium salts to break the α-dicarbonyl intermediate, therefore cutting off the reaction pathway that leads to glucosepane.
 These compounds are thought to act as bidentate nucleophiles that attack the adjacent carbonyls in the alpha-dicarbonyl intermediate, which then leads to the cleaving of the C-C bond between the carbonyls.
 However, an alternate hypothesis as to how they work is that they act as chelating agents.
-Two thiazolium molecules, PTB (N-phenacylthiazolium bromide) and ALT-711, have demonstrated success at reducing glucosepane levels in rats.
+Two thiazolium molecules, PTB (N-phenacylthiazolium bromide) and ALT-711, have demonstrated success at reducing Advanced Glycation Endproduct levels in rats.